-My talk-level therapy was not supporting my clients to heal past traumas.
-This led me to do my own research by personally engaging in different body-based trauma healing modalities.
-I discovered Quantum Neurological Reset Therapy (QNRT) and was blown away at how easy and effective it was at healing trauma.
+My talk-level therapy was not supporting my clients to release past traumas.
+This led me to do my own research by personally engaging in different body-based therapies to release trauma.
+I discovered Quantum Neurological Reset Therapy (QNRT) and was blown away at how easy and effective it was at releasing trauma.
 It changed my life in ways I couldn’t have imagined.
-The science behind QNRT explains that traumatic events get stored in the body, so while talk therapy can be helpful in understanding the effects of traumatic events, it does not release the stored trauma.
+The science behind QNRT recognizes that traumatic events get stored in the body, so while talk therapy can be helpful in understanding the effects of traumatic events, it does not release the stored trauma.
 Body-based therapies like QNRT, on the other hand, do effectively release the trauma, allowing us to make positive changes and move forward differently in the world.

 I knew I had to bring this healing modality to my clients, so at the beginning of 2019 I started the QNRT training program in Atlanta, Georgia.
 I am thrilled that I have this trauma healing tool to offer clients.
 It’s effective and simple for the client and produces significant results.